Lloyd-K/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment.md

 ## Week 2: establishing effective routines

+### ECTs

 During the first topic of the module you need to:

-- work through the self-study materials below
+- work through the self-study materials below (50 minutes)
-- meet your mentor to discuss what you’ll be doing in the weeks ahead
+- meet your mentor to discuss what you’ll be doing in the weeks ahead (60 minutes)

-Duration: 50 minutes.

 1. [Session Overview](/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-2-ect-session-overview)
 2. [Theory](/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-2-ect-theory)